 The Toreador are a clan obsessed with beauty and art, but they are also a clan of hedonists and manipulators.
 Much like the Brujah, they can use Celerity in combat but they also have access to the more versatile Discipline of Presence that allows them to manipulate the emotions of individuals or large groups.

-Next, we have the aristocratic Ventrue, who are similar to the Toreador in the fact that a lot of their power usually rests in their ability to manipulate mortals, although they are more conservative and practical.
+Next, we have the aristocratic Ventrue, who are similar to the Toreador in the fact that a lot of their power usually rests in their ability to manipulate mortals, although they are more conservative and practical in nature.
 They have access to the Dominate Discipline, which lets them manipulate the wills of others with precision, as well as Fortitude, a Discipline that grants them unrivaled resilience to damage.

 The Tremere are a clan of widely distrusted blood sorcerers whose (mostly) unique blood magic – Thaumaturgy – gives them an important edge over their enemies.
-In Bloodlines 2, it provides the player with several abilities to deal high damage at range.
+In Bloodlines 2, it provides the player with several abilities that deal high damage at range.
 In addition to that, the Tremere also make use of Auspex, a Discipline that grants its users enhanced senses and extra-sensory perception.

-Finally, the Malkavians are a clan afflicted with madness, and as such, they are often disorganized and shunned by the vampire society.
+Finally, the Malkavians are a clan afflicted with insanity, and as such, they are often disorganized and shunned by the vampire society.
 However, they can possess great insight, even if they themselves are unaware of it.
 Like the Tremere, they make use of Auspex but they also have their unique Discipline of Dementation that inflicts madness on the minds of others.

-With all that said, Bloodlines 2 will provide a good deal of variation both in terms of gameplay and story, but also when it comes to character creation.
+With all that said, Bloodlines 2 will provide a good deal of variety both in terms of gameplay and story, but also when it comes to character creation.
 Namely, the player will be able to actually customize their character this time around, unlike in the original which limited the player character’s appearance to two pre-made, non-customizable models for each clan, one male and one female.

 It’s unclear just how much customizability the game will offer when it comes to the character’s appearance, but we do know that the player will be able to choose their character’s background and that this will affect certain NPC interactions.
 In addition to that, it will also presumably have an effect on some of the storylines over the course of the 20-30 hour long campaign.